Luxembourgish: History

 The Codex Mariendalensis, a nearly 6000-line epic poem about the life of the 13th-century Yolanda of Vianden, has been described by the National Library of Luxembourg as the earliest known text written in Luxembourgish.
 It was published in the early 14th century and discovered in 1999 at Ansembourg Castle.

 Luxembourgish was considered a German dialect like many others until about World War II but then the language underwent ausbau, creating its own standard form in vocabulary, grammar, and spelling and therefore is seen today as an independent language.
 Luxembourgish managed to gain linguistic autonomy against a vigorous One Standard German Axiom by being framed as an independent language with a name rather than as a national pluricentric standard variety of German.

-As Luxembourgish has a maximum of some 285,000 native speakers, resources in the language, like books, newspapers, magazines, television, internet, etc., are limited.
+As Luxembourgish has a maximum of some 285,000native speakers, resources in the language such as books, newspapers, magazines, television and internet are limited.
 Since most Luxembourgers also speak Standard German and French, there is strong competition with these languages, which both have large language resources.
 Because of this, the use of Luxembourgish remains limited.

-Language family
+Documentation

+Between 2000 and 2002, Luxembourgish linguist Jérôme Lulling compiled a lexical database of 125,000-word forms as the basis for the first Luxembourgish spellchecker (Projet C.ORT.IN.A).

+The LaF (Lëtzebuergesch als Friemsprooch – Luxembourgish as a Foreign Language) is a set of four language proficiency certifications for Luxembourgish and follows the ALTE framework of language examination standards.
+The tests are administered by the Institut National des Langues Luxembourg.

+The "Centre for Luxembourg Studies" at the University of Sheffield was founded in 1995 on the initiative of Professor Gerald Newton.
+It is supported by the government of Luxembourg which funds an endowed chair in Luxembourg Studies at the university.

+The first class of students to study the language outside of the country as undergraduate students began their studies at the 'Centre for Luxembourg Studies' at Sheffield in the academic year 2011–2012.

+Classification

 Luxembourgish belongs to the West Central German group of the High German languages and is the primary example of a Moselle Franconian language.
 Furthermore, it is closely related to Transylvanian Saxon which has been spoken since the High Middle Ages by the Transylvanian Saxons in Transylvania, present-day central Romania.